cpina/github-action-push-to-another-repository/README.md

 Use `source_directory: .`.
 This will copy all the source GitHub repository to the destination.

 :warning: this will also copy `.github/workflows/`!
 The destination repository will try to execute the action.
-It will probably fail because the Personal Acccess Token / ssh keys will not be available to the destination repository.
+It will probably fail because the Personal Acccess Token / ssh keys will not be available for the destination repository.

-Suggestion if you are using `source_directory: .` is to disable the GitHub Actions in the destination repository.
+A suggestion if you are using `source_directory: .` is to disable the GitHub Actions in the destination repository.
 To disable Actions in the destination repository:

  * Go to the destination repository (e.g. https://github.com/cpina/push-to-another-repository-output/settings)
  * Click on "Settings"